Base Retirement Benefit

 Retired members and beneficiaries receiving survivor benefits are eligible1 for a Cost of Living Adjustment (COLA) annually.
 In accordance with the CERL (County Employees Retirement Law) and PEPRA (Public Employees Pension Reform Act) the Board of Retirement (BOR) can grant a COLA of up to a maximum of either 2% or 3%, depending on the retirees' retirement plan.
 Early each year, the System's Actuary calculates changes in the Consumer Price Index (rounded to the nearest 1/2 percent) then submits a recommendation2 to the Board, who reviews in their January or February meeting and votes on the amount to grant for the current year.
 The COLA becomes effective on April 1st and is first seen on retirees' May 1st benefit payments.

-2016 Retiree COLA will be 1%.
-Because of the Accumulated Carry-Over ("COLA Bank"), the applied April 2016 COLA amounts vary, based upon initial date of retirement as follows:
+2017 Retiree COLA will be 2%.
+Because of the Accumulated Carry-Over (“COLA Bank”), the applied April 2017 COLA amounts will vary, based upon initial date of retirement as follows:

 ||4/1/1982 or earlier

 1 General Plan 2 retirement benefits are not eligible for COLAs.

 2 Actuary's 2017 COLA Analysis and Recommendation Letter

 Retirement Plan Information

 Your retirement benefits are explained within the SUMMARY PLAN DESCRIPTION Books for each of the plan types.
 To view the General Plan, Safety Plan and APCD Plan benefits, please select the appropriate link below.

 Q&A (Question and Answer) sessions are open to all members.
 An overview of retirement benefits is provided in these informal sessions which are geared toward audience participation and discussion.
 Reservations are not required for these sessions.
 For more information and a schedule of future sessions, please visit our Q&A Sessions page.